Overview of Session Types

 Example master tutorial proposal

 The primary purpose of the master tutorial is to develop and educate the audience about a focal I-O topic.
-For example, they might provide an update on a content area, discuss a new statistical technique, or describe how knowledge from another discipline can be applied to an I-O problem or topic.
+For example, a master tutorial might provide an update on a content area, discuss a new statistical technique, or describe how knowledge from another discipline can be applied to an I-O problem or topic.

 PANEL DISCUSSION